gconstantef/website/content/authors/admin/_index.md

 ## About Me

 Welcome!
-I am currently a postdoctoral researcher at the Davidson School of Chemical Engineering at Purdue University under the advice of Prof. Can Li.
+I am currently a postdoctoral researcher at Purdue University under the advice of Prof. Can Li.
 I used to be a Buckeye!
 I received a Ph.D. degree in Electrical and Computer Engineering from The Ohio State University, advised by Prof. Antonio Conejo in 2022.
-I am passionate about developing analytic and algorithmic tools to analyze and mitigate modern power grids' challenges by blending concepts and techniques from mathematical optimization and machine learning.
-My research focuses on the planning and operation of energy and power systems.
-I am interested in working with large-scale and stochastic optimization problems, complementarity models, and machine learning algorithms.
-For more information about me, please view my CV here.
-Always happy to chat, so please feel free to reach out via Twitter or email.
+My research focuses on the planning and operation of energy and power systems leveraging concepts and tools from mathematical programming and machine learning.
+I am always happy to chat, so please feel free to reach out via email.